 What are the Penalties Associated with a Minor in Possession of Alcohol or a Minor Consuming Alcohol?

 In addition to losing your license due to suspension or revocation, the Missouri Department of Revenue has stated the following concerning your driver’s license test, “You are required to retest upon reinstatement if your driving privilege was revoked.
 You are not required to retest upon reinstatement if your driving privilege was suspended unless your driver’s license expired during the suspension period and has been expired for more than six months (184 days).”
 Not only may you lose your license, but you may have to retake the driver’s test to get it back.
 There are many other fun things that you could spend your time doing.
-Being charged as a minor in possession of alcohol in Missouri, can have a major impact on your life.
+Being charged with a DUI or DWI in Missouri can have a major impact on your life, and being charged as a minor in possession of alcohol can compound those effects.

-If you are convicted as being a minor in possession of alcohol in Missouri, there will be different penalties depending on how many times you have been caught before.
-The law states in Mo.
+If you are convicted of being a minor in possession of alcohol in Missouri, there will be different penalties depending on how many times you have been caught before.
+The law states that in Mo.
 Rev. Stat. § 311.325.1.:

 In addition to receiving these fines and imprisonment, you should also worry about this charge being on your record.
 This charge could potentially cause problems with you operating a vehicle or even getting a certain job as a minor.
 You should know the risks involved when you are a minor in possession of alcohol in Missouri and that there can also be unforeseen consequences down the road.